-An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of: whether the accounting policies are appropriate to the Company's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the directors; and the overall presentation of the financial statements.
-In addition, we read all the financial and non-financial information in the strategic report and directors' report to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
-If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.
+An audit involves obtaining evidence about the amounts and disclosures in the financial statements sundent to give reasonable assurance that the financial statements are free from material missiatement, whether caused by firaudion constructions assessment on whether the accounting polices are appropriate to the Company's chromatones and have been constructive applied and adequately disclosed) the great appropriate to the Company's chromatones and have been constructed applied and adequately disclosed) the great appropriate to the company's chromatones and have been constructed presentation of the financial statements in addition, we great all the financial and non-financial information in the strategic report and directors report to identify material inconsistences with the audited (inancial statements and to identify any information that is apparently, materially incorrect based on, for materially inconsistent with, the knowledge, acquired by tost in the course of performing the audit.
+If we become aware of any apparent material misstatements or inconsistences we consider the implications for our report.